kyhau/docker-notebook/README.md

 docker run --detach httpd

 # Attach to a container, will cause the container to exit when “exit” the container.
-docker attach
+docker attach [containername]

-# Attach to a container, will not cause the container to exit when “exit” the container.
+# Interact inside a container and will noy cause the container to stop when you exit the running shell.
+# Executing another shell in a running container and then exiting that shell will not stop the underlying container
+# process started on instantiation.
-docker exec -it container_name /bin/bash
+docker exec -it [containername] /bin/bash
 ```

 #### Removing docker images and container